rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## WebDB
 ### WebStorageDBPath
 Path to an existing directory to store Web Storage databases.
+Only supported on Windows Mobile/CE using the Zebra Webkit.

 **Possible Values**